-Kissing spine is a serious problem for horses that can cause the animals plenty of discomfort when out riding or when chilling in the stables.
-There are a number of symptoms of kissing spine, which everyone should be aware of and if you follow this guide closely then you should be able to make an educated diagnosis.
-However, even if you are unsure about the condition of your horse we recommend that you speak to a vet and get a professional opinion.
+Kissing spine is a serious problem for horses that can cause them plenty of discomforts when out riding or even just in the stables.
+There are a number of symptoms of kissing spine, which are crucial to identify early on, to prevent the condition worsening.
+We reckon you should be able to recognise them yourself, but if you're unsure about the condition of your horse we recommend that you speak to a vet to get a professional opinion.

 For more information about back pain in horses, click here.

 One of the main symptoms of kissing spine is an increasing sign of back pain in your horse.
-For example, the animal may become irritated and abnormally sensitive during saddling and girthing up, or when mounting.
+They may become visibly irritated and abnormally sensitive during saddling and girthing up, or when mounting.
 It is, however, worth remembering that some horses simply dislike being saddled, which means that you will need to be aware of the difference between the two.
 If the horse does have kissing spine, and the condition has become quite severe, then the horse may rear, buck or bolt.

-If your horse does have kissing spine then it will have an increasing tendency to refuse to attempt jumps that were previously not an issue.
-Or, the horse may decrease in its ability to move in an athletic manner.
+Another obvious symptom of the condition is the refusal to attempt jumps that were previously not an issue.
+This is in addition to a general decrease in athleticism and mobility.
 Some horses, who suffer from kissing spine, will start to show a rather clumsy or uncoordinated way of moving when viewing them from behind.
 Stiffness is also an issue associated with kissing spine.
-This may gradually show and then become worse and worse.
+This may gradually show and then become continually worse.

-The vet will usually take a look at the horse being ridden both under the saddle and on the lunge, if they suspect it could be suffering from kissing spine.
-Then, if the vet is still unsure, they will tend to arrange an x-ray, which will be fairly easy to obtain, what with the spine being close to the surface of the animal’s back.
+The vet will usually take a look at the horse being ridden both under the saddle and on the lunge if they suspect they could be suffering from kissing spine.
+Then, if the vet is still unsure, they'll tend to arrange an x-ray, which will be very insightful as the spine is such a prominent structure in the body.

 The interpretation of the x-rays must be done with caution since many horses have some degree of changes to the spinal/vertebrae area without actually having kissing spine.
 The vet will usually complete a nerve block test, which will also help to confirm a diagnosis.